ColinJhEdwards/algo-data-notes/README.md

 - So how do we build this out in code?
   - Adjacency Matrix allows us to store information in a row and columns format to determine which nodes are connected.
   - Adjacency List allows us to store informaton in a list format.
 We store our nodes and an index and create an array of that nodes connections.

+### Graph Traphersal

+- Checking every node in a graph can be a bit tickier compared to checking every node in a tree
+  - with a tree there is a linear path to follow unlike a graph that can have many collections of nodes and connections, could be directed or undirected, there is no root
+- You will most likely visit nodes you already have which is normal
+- Why care?
+  - Peer to peer networking
+  - Web Crawlers
+  - Finding closest matches/recommendations
+  - Shortest path problems such as GPS navigation
+- Depth First Traphersal
+  - Starting from our first node we go from one sibling to the next and keep track of where we have been
+- Breadth First Traphersal
+  - Starting from our first node we would check the first sibling node but before moving on we would go back to our first node and check all other neighbors